CasoMateo/Algorithms4Fun/Leetcode/75. Sort Colors/explanation2.md

 **Algorithm Idea**

-Find the frequencies of the elements in the list and use them to insert the colors in order.
+Find the initial frequency of each item in the array and insert such elements in order.

 **Complexities**

 Time: O(N).
-Space: O(N).
+Space: O(1).

 **Results**

-Runtime: 32 ms, faster than 74.81% of Python3 online submissions for Sort Colors.
+Runtime: 24 ms, faster than 97.97% of Python3 online submissions for Sort Colors.
-Memory Usage: 14.2 MB, less than 75.60% of Python3 online submissions for Sort Colors.
+Memory Usage: 14.1 MB, less than 91.28% of Python3 online submissions for Sort Colors.